-General Risks Related to Investments in Real Estate-Related Debt
+General Risks Related to Investments in Real Estate Debt

-- Our debt investments face prepayment risk and interest rate fluctuations that may adversely affect our results of operations and financial condition. - Reinvestment risk could affect the price for our shares or their overall returns. - Real estate-related debt investments face a number of general market-related risks that can affect the creditworthiness of issuers, and modifications to certain loan structures and market terms make it more difficult to monitor and evaluate investments. - We may invest in commercial mortgage loans which are non-recourse in nature and include limited options for financial recovery in the event of default; an event of default may adversely affect our results of operations and financial condition.
+- Our debt investments face prepayment risk and interest rate fluctuations that may adversely affect our results of operations and financial condition. - Reinvestment risk could affect the price for our shares or their overall returns. - Real estate debt investments face a number of general market-related risks that can affect the creditworthiness of issuers, and modifications to certain loan structures and market terms make it more difficult to monitor and evaluate investments. - We may invest in commercial mortgage loans which are non-recourse in nature and include limited options for financial recovery in the event of default; an event of default may adversely affect our results of operations and financial condition. - We have invested and may in the future invest in high-yield securities which are generally subject to more risk than higher rated securities. - Some of our securities investments may become distressed, which securities would have a high risk of default and may be illiquid. - The lack of liquidity in our securities investments may adversely affect our business. - We have and may in the future acquire and sell residential credit investments, which may subject us to legal, regulatory and other risks that could adversely impact our business and financial results.